 How to style a rope belt:

-For a nod to the nautical trend, opt for a natural coloured rope to contrast against dark trousers or denim.
+Opt for a natural coloured rope to contrast against dark trousers or denim to nod to the nautical trend.

 Tie the rope in the middle or off to the side for a more edgy feel.